 One day I offered a class on perspective.
 I had already set up the desks ahead of time.
 I asked for voluntary models who thought they could hold still in a pose of their choosing for 20 minutes.
 I offered chairs if they wanted them.
 I distributed drawing paper and pencils, and asked each participant to draw something they actually saw.
 I asked that no one took ownership of their work or in any way signed their name.
 I collected the papers and shuffled them and asked for volunteers to redistribute them to the drawers who were instructed to just accept whatever they got.
 Then I asked who didn’t get their own work.
 When hands went up, I suggested that the distributers rethink their decisions — perhaps by standing just behind the drawing circle.
 It proved surprisingly easy to do, and there were thoughtful comments afterwards on the meaning and importance of perspective, on how much was just there and how much was contributed by the seer (sic) and drawer.

-Or it might not ever be verbal.
+Or it might not even be verbal.
 One day in a drama class I mimed that I had a sore throat and could not talk.
 Then I motioned to someone else in the class to use their bodies to communicate something to someone with their own mime.
 Simple as that.
-No words were spoken during the period, though laughter often emerge spontaneously.
+No words were spoken during the period, though laughter often emerged spontaneously.

 The Group Process: Now and again at the end of an activity there might be discussion on how the process unfolded, how the class and its individuals functioned as a group.
 Who were actively participating.
 Who appeared removed from general discussion.
 Was there a reason for that?
 How did the group respond to interruptions?
 Did the loudest, most persistent voices dominate the classroom?
 Did the listeners encourage and support the group’s progress?
-In what ways. this discussion provided a kind of closure and maybe a transition to whatever would come next.
+In what way did this discussion provide a kind of closure and maybe a transition to whatever would come next?